timothyjj/newyorktrailheads/_posts/2020-04-18-COVID-19-Related-Parks-and-Trails-Updates.md

 <h2>New York State Parks</h2>

 <p>In order to give people an option for activities when so many other places are closed, New York has graciously waived admission fees to all state parks.
-However, buildings such as visitor or nature centers are closed, and don't expect to find bathrooms open. </p>

-<p>Note that the state has closed some parks where overcrowding has taken place.
-Currently, the NY Parks department website lists Rockland Lake, Hook Mountain, and Nyack Beach State Parks as closed until further notice.
-In addition, parking levels are monitored in other parks, and popular locations may close to additional visitors once a certain number of people have come for the day.</p>
+However, many buildings remain closed, although some facilities are reopening in line with limited beach openings.
+Parking levels are monitored in other parks, and popular locations may close to additional visitors once a certain number of people have come for the day.</p>

 <p><a href="https://parks.ny.gov/" target="_blank">Check the NY Parks website</a> for the most current updates.</p>